 7.2 Family Support Team Meeting

-Research suggests when families are engaged, supported, and play a significant role in case planning, they are more motivated to achieve their case plan.
+Research suggests that when families are engaged, supported, and play a significant role in case planning, they are more motivated to achieve their case plan.
 A Family Support Team meeting is a vehicle for family engagement.
-The Family Support Team Template, FST-3, is used to improve engagement, to document what occurs during the FST, and to keep the meeting on track.
+The Family Support Team Template, FST-3, is provided as a guide to improve engagement, to document what occurs during the FST, and to keep the meeting on track.
 The FST-3 will be used for all subsequent family support team meetings.
-The FST-3 shall be used as a guide to facilitate Family Support Team meetings.
-Taking notes on the form should be at the supervisor's discretion.
-This form also serves as a confidentiality statement and a sign in sheet for Family Support Team Meetings.
-It also documents participant's agreement regarding confidentiality as well as their agreement with the Written Service Agreement developed during the meeting.
+The FST-3 can be used for all subsequent family support team meetings.
+This form also serves as a confidentiality statement and a sign in sheet for Family Support Team Meetings if the FST-1 is not used for this purpose.
 The FST-3 should be filed in the Assessment and Services section of the case record.